Expert Mode

 Note that removing condition blocks removes all blocks and conditions with it!

+Use the ≡ handle to drag conditions or logic blocks and drop them to the desired position.
 Moving logic blocks will also move any condition and, if applicable, logic blocks that are below it.

 While you can adjust the order of conditions without any further logic blocks, this won’t have any consequences.